MustafaArikan/AO_Registration/README.md

 # AO_Registration
 Code for registering video output from high-resolution retinal imaging systems

+## Notes
+Added parallel processing, reduced times for a 32 frame video (30 good frames) from 80 seconds to ~45 seconds.

 ## Funding

 Canadian Institute for Heath Research grant 106560